joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/01/espanol/america-latina/cumana-venezuela-decadencia.html

 **Book Surfaces 120 Years After a San Francisco Library Lost Almost Everything**\
-`A book of poetry that survived the catastrophic 1906 earthquake and fire has been returned to the Mechanics’ Institute Library.`\
+`A book of poetry that survived the catastrophic 1906 earthquake and fire has been returned to the Mechanics’ Institute.`\
 https://www.nytimes.com/2026/06/01/us/library-book-san-francisco-fire-returned.html

 **Trump’s Moves Illustrate How Much He Cares About the Midterms**\